ddicorpo/RecruitInc/README.md

  - You can check the result at: **http://localhost:6969/**

  ### Start the Front-End Node
-  - Navigate to the folder `/FrontEnd/recruit-inc-front`
+  - Navigate to the folder `recruit-inc-front`
  - You always need to install the node_modules folder
  run:  `npm install`
  - You can run the project using terminal with: `npm start`